DeBankDeFi/DeBankChain/docs/op-stack/src/docs/releases/bedrock/explainer.md

 ### Batcher

 The role of a sequencer is to produce [batches](#batches).
-To do this, a sequencer can run [rollup nodes](#rollup-node) and have separate processes which perform [batching](#batches) by reading from a trusted [rollup node](#rollup-node) they run.
+To do this, a sequencer can run [rollup nodes](#rollup-node) and have separate processes that perform [batching](#batches) by reading from a trusted [rollup node](#rollup-node) they run.
 This warrants an additional component of the OP Stack called a [batcher](https://github.com/ethereum-optimism/optimism/blob/develop/specs/glossary.md#batcher) that reads transaction data from a [rollup node](#rollup-node) and interprets it into [batcher transactions](#minimized-usage-of-ethereum-gas) to be written to the L1.
 The batcher component is responsible for reading the unsafe L2 head of a [rollup node](#rollup-node) run by a sequencer, creating batcher transactions, and writing them to the L1.

 ### Standard Bridge Contracts